The papers should be the results of original research, theoretical and empirical approach under the form of: research articles, case studies, essays.

 Each paper has a unique Digital Object Identifier.
 DOI prefix: 10.26458

-The areas covered by Annals of Spiru Haret University.
-Economic Series include topics related to Economic Sciences, such as: marketing, management, finance, banking, accounting, audit, international economic relations, trade, business, tourism, administrative data processing, politic economy, commercial law, cybernetics, environmental economics, statistics, ethics in economics, insurance, advocacy & lobby, economic philosophy, econometrics etc.
+The Annals of Spiru Haret University.
+Economic Series encompasses a broad spectrum of topics within the field of Economic Sciences.
+These include, but are not limited to, marketing, management, finance, banking, accounting, auditing, international economic relations, trade, business, tourism, administrative data processing, political economy, geopolitics, commercial law, cybernetics, environmental economics, statistics, ethics in economics, insurance, advocacy and lobbying, economic philosophy, and econometrics.

-The frequency of the journal Annals of Spiru Haret University.
-Economic Series is quarterly.
+The Annals of Spiru Haret University.
+Economic Series is published on a quarterly basis.

-In 2007, Annals of Spiru Haret University.
-Economic Series obtained the B+ quotation from The National Council of Research in Higher Education in Romania, becoming a publication of real scientific interest.
+In 2007, the Annals of Spiru Haret University.
+Economic Series received a B+ rating from the National Council of Research in Higher Education in Romania, recognizing it as a publication of significant scientific value.
+Since 2009, the journal has been indexed in prominent databases such as REPEC, SSRN, and Google Scholar.

-The theme of the publication firstly reflects the concern for the modernization of teaching economic sciences in University: marketing, management, finance, banking, accounting, audit, international economic relations, trade, business, tourism, administrative data processing, politic economy, commercial law, cybernetics, environmental economics, statistics, ethics in economics, insurance, advocacy & lobby , economic philosophy, econometrics etc.
+The journal’s subject matter reflects its commitment to modernizing the teaching of economic sciences in higher education.
+Topics include, but are not limited to, marketing, management, finance, banking, accounting, auditing, international economic relations, trade, business, tourism, administrative data processing, political economy, commercial law, cybernetics, environmental economics, statistics, ethics in economics, insurance, advocacy and lobbying, economic philosophy, and econometrics.

 Editor in Chief: BONDREA A. Aurelian, Associate Professor Ph.D., Rector at Spiru Haret University, Bucharest, Romania